Francazal murders: Crimes

 Siauve and El Borgi, both natives of Saint-Romain-de-Jalionas, were eventually spotted by police in Isère and fled.
 Both the police and gendarmes rushed after them - after the two fugitives locked themselves in the basement of a house, the police expressly told them to surrender, with both of them complying.
-They were both arrested, and then taken to Crémieu.
+They were both arrested and then taken to Crémieu.

 After being questioned concerning Douzet's death, Siauve and El Borgi admitted to killing him.
 They claimed that they had left the previous day from the base, going to Isère to visit Philippe's mother.
 There, they stole a car, and in the same evening, drove to a local bar and shot at a group of North Africans, before killing two cows in the countryside.
 Finally, while cruising around the city, they shot at a crowd of Arabs, but failed to cause any fatalities (according to Siauve, they shot at people of Arab origin because he hated "bougnoules").
-Early in the next morning, they came across Marcel while he was riding his bike.
-Philippe hurried to engage in conversation with him, while Thierry snuck up behind Douzet and shooting him.
+Early the next morning, they came across Marcel while he was riding his bike.
+Philippe hurried to engage in conversation with him, while Thierry snuck up behind Douzet and shot him.
 He then threw Douzet's rifle into the cornfield, before both of them moved his body into the woods.

-On July 20th, the two paratroopers were extradited to Toulouse to be questioned about their involvement in the deaths of Rabou and the two girls.
+On 20 July, the two paratroopers were extradited to Toulouse to be questioned about their involvement in the deaths of Rabou and the two girls.
 When they arrived, Siauve and El Borgi implicated two other accomplices, Thierry Jaoeun and Franck Feuerstein.
 After their arrests, both men confessed that they had indeed participated in the murders.
 After investigating their pasts, the authorities determined that all four of the men had tragic childhoods.
 Siauve's mother had abandoned him at the age of 10, while El Borgi was born as the result of a rape.
 Before enlisting in the army, they had committed various petty offences as teenagers.

 Siauve and El Borgi said that they had killed Rabou with Jaouen's help.
-On the evening of May 31st, they were wandering around Toulouse, searching for a car they could steal so they could return to the camp.
+On the evening of 31 May, they were wandering around Toulouse, searching for a car they could steal so they could return to the camp.
 By chance, they spotted Isabelle driving.
 They took her hostage, and at night, they drove towards Francazal, stopping in a nearby field.
 There, they beat and took turns raping her, before strangling Rabou to death.
-The trio then burned the car, and moved Isabelle's corpse to another field twenty kilometers away from Francazal.
+The trio then burned the car, and moved Isabelle's corpse to another field twenty kilometres from Francazal.